 “We encourage life-long learning and provide a variety of options for continuing education,” Deanna says.
 “We receive outstanding feedback from team members who have attended outside development courses.
 By investing in them this way, employees feel valued and appreciate the support that we provide for personal and professional development.”

-Recognizing employee’s unique strengths can bring value to any kind of organization.
+Furthermore, recognizing employee’s unique strengths can bring fast, tangible benefits to an organization.
 Real estate company Mid-Century Homes identified that one of their agents also runs an interior design company.
 Mid-Century Homes found that by having the agent represent the homes that her interior design company worked on, she was able to eloquently describe the design choices in a way that immediately interested buyers, leading to faster sales at higher prices.

 3. Teach Employees How to Network